Can you relate to the following questions?

 - Rapamycin prolongs lifespan

-- Rapamycin prevents age-related diseases
+- Rapamycin prevents age-related diseases and improves cognitive function

 - Rapamycin slows production of aging and deteriorating cells